AntonArsentiev/BirthdayBot/readme.txt

         TELEGRAM BOT COMMANDS

-add - adding your friend's birthday language - setting your locale help - menu that tell what you can cancel - cancel the current operation
+add - add your friend's birthday language - set your locale help - i will tell what you can do

 ************************************************************